kolonialno/velo-action/docs/development.md

 ## Local execution

 [The Makefile](../Makefile) covers the most common commands you need.
-For testing you should checkout the [example-deploy-project](https://github.com/kolonialno/example-deploy-project/) to have a working deployable application.
+For testing, you should check out the [example-deploy-project](https://github.com/kolonialno/example-deploy-project/) to have a working deployable application.